Schaka/media-server-guide/README.md

 Radarr is next.
 Find the compose file and use it.
 You can find it under `http://<your-ip>:7878/`.
 Once it, go to movies and import existing movies.
 Choose `/data/media/movies` as per Jellyfin example above.

 ### Sonarr
-Radarr is next.
+Sonarr is next.
 Find the compose file and use it.
 You can find it under `http://<your-ip>:8989/`.
 Once it, go to tv and import existing tv shows.
 Choose `/data/media/tv` as per Jellyfin example above.

 ### Recyclarr - configuring both Sonarr and Radarr
 This section will give you a short overview of configurations for quality profiles in those applications.
 I highly recommend you read [TRaSH Guides](https://trash-guides.info/) to understand what this is all about.